Begin a running program

-But hey, that’s okay, runners are a little crazy.
+That’s okay, runners are a little crazy.

-From my experience, I’ve found that there is a hole in a lot of marathon training programs.
-Many of them begin with a 4 day running schedule right out of the gates; some require an even greater time and physical commitment.
-If we are struggling to put one foot in front of the other, a multiple run week will be really, really tough.
-Being unprepared to handle the rigorous schedule can lead to discouragement and even injury.
-We need to be well prepared to start the marathon training program on Day 1 of the training schedule.
-To be properly prepared, we need to fill the gap from no running whatsoever to the start of the marathon training with a solid running program.
-Let’s go through a quick assessment checklist:
+I have discovered that there is a hole in a lot of marathon training programs.
+Many of them begin with a 4-day running schedule right out of the gates.
+Some require an even greater time and physical commitment.
+If you struggle to put one foot in front of the other, a multiple-run week may be really tough.
+And this could ultimately lead to discouragement.
+If you are unprepared for the rigorous schedule, it can even lead to injury.
+You need to be well prepared to start the marathon training program on Day 1 of the training schedule.
+To be properly prepared, you will need to fill the gap from no running whatsoever to the start of the marathon training with a solid running program.

-Can you run for 30 minutes without barfing up a lung?
+- Run for 30 minutes without barfing up a lung?

-Can you walk consistently for 30 minutes?
+- Walk consistently for 30 minutes?